 Away from the crowd at Jaba Tengah and the purification pools, the inner courtyard is separated by low walls and another Candi Bentar gate.
 This is where worshipers pray after the purification bath.
 Visitors are allowed to be here and feel the tranquil atmosphere while observing the rest of the ritual.

-Priests will lead the solemn procession, ending the whole ritual with sprinkles of holy water and rice pressed in pamadek’s (the worshiper’s) forehead.
+Priests will lead the solemn procession, ending the whole ritual with sprinkles of holy water and rice pressed to pamadek’s (the worshiper’s) forehead.
 Tirta Empul Temple courtyard is also where the springs come from.
 Water bubbling from below the earth in a sizable pond filled with green algae and small fish.
 Ancient pipes channel the water from this pond to the purification pools next door.

-The interesting fact is, the water also irrigates the rice paddies at the village nearby—another reason why Balinese are thankful for the spring’s existence.
+The interesting fact is, that the water also irrigates the rice paddies in the village nearby—another reason why Balinese are thankful for the spring’s existence.
 As visitors head to the exit, another pond full of koi swimming gleefully will provide a delightful goodbye.

 Tampak Siring Presidential Palace

 Overlooked by many tourists, even locals seem to ignore it.
-There’s a small pathway at the west of the temple’s outer courtyard.
+There’s a small pathway at the west of the temple.
 The small path leads to a modern building above the hill, called Tampaksiring Presidential Palace.

 Tampaksiring Palace is built by the order of the first president of Indonesia, Soekarno.
 It becomes a retreat and a guesthouse for diplomacy guests.
 Aside from being a destination for a quick history lesson, the palace is also a nice spot to get a sweeping view of Tirta Empul Temple downhill.

-Join with many school students having a study tour here.
-They make up the majority of visitors.
+Join many school students having a study tour here.
+After all, they make up the majority of visitors.
 In contrast with pilgrims and tourists at the temple below.
-They roam the palace with curiosity, writing something in their notebooks.
-Or gather in small groups, listening to the teacher explained the national landmark history.
+They roam the palace with curiosity.
+Then write something in the notebooks.
+Otherwise gather in small groups, listening to the teacher’s explanation of the national landmark history.